apostolos-k/ntua-saas-project/README.md

-# NTUA ECE SAAS 2024 Project
+# Solve my Problem - Saas

 Implements a SaaS-based math-solving web application for the Ece Ntua SaaS 2023-24 course.
 The project is structured around multiple microservices, allowing users to solve complex mathematical problems by purchasing credits and utilizing computational resources.
 Each microservice handles a distinct aspect of the application, such as problem-solving logic, credit management, and user interaction.